TheTreeofGrace/Hands-on-With-PactNET/Readme.md

 On the `pactVerifier` we call a couple of methods:

-`ServiceProvider` -> has the provider name we expect from the consumer side and the provider url that will be used `WithFileSource` -> is the location of the pact file `WithProviderStateUrl` -> is the url where the provider states will be accessiable to setup before making each call.
+- > `ServiceProvider`: has the provider name we expect from the consumer side and the provider url that will be used
+- > `WithFileSource`: is the location of the pact file
+- > `WithProviderStateUrl`: is the url where the provider states will be accessiable to setup before making each call.
-`Verify` -> this will run the provider tests and use pact to verify if the contract is upheld.
+- > `Verify`: this will run the provider tests and use pact to verify if the contract is upheld.

 ## 5. Running Provider Tests
 *!IMPORTANT* Check both of your wetty terminals for if the `SpiritAnimalBackend` is running.
 If it is close it with the command `ctrl+c`.